AlgoMaster Logo

 Iterator Pattern (yield)

 The yield keyword turns an ordinary method into an iterator: a method whose body produces a sequence of values one at a time, on demand, instead of building a list and returning it.
 The compiler rewrites the method into a small state machine that pauses after each value and resumes on the next request.
-This lesson covers how yield return and yield break work, the deferred-execution model they create, how to compose iterators, and the failure modes that catch people out.
+This lesson covers how yield return and yield break work, the deferred-execution model they create, how to compose iterators, and the common failure modes.

 Why yield Exists

 Returning IEnumerable<T> the old way meant building a List<T>, filling it, and returning it.
 That works, but it forces the caller to wait for the whole list before reading the first element, and it allocates storage for every result whether the caller reads them all or stops after the third one.
-For an order history with twenty entries, nobody cares.
+For an order history with twenty entries, the cost is negligible.
 For a product catalog with five million rows, both costs hurt.

 The method walks the whole input, builds a fresh List<int>, and hands it back.
 By the time the caller's foreach reads the first ID, the work is already done and the list already exists on the heap.
 The caller can do nothing about that.
 Even if the loop breaks after one iteration, the entire matching list was computed.